TAK-003 Dengue Vaccine Description

-TAK-003 is an investigational live-attenuated tetravalent dengue vaccine, preventing dengue fever caused by any of the four serotypes of the dengue virus, each of which can cause dengue fever or Severe Dengue.
-Takeda's tetravalent dengue vaccine candidate TAK-003 (TDV) is based on a live-attenuated dengue serotype 2 virus, which provides the genetic “backbone” for all four vaccine viruses.
+Takeda's TAK-003 is an investigational live-attenuated tetravalent dengue vaccine, preventing dengue fever caused by any of the four serotypes of the dengue virus, each of which can cause dengue fever or Severe Dengue.
+Takeda's tetravalent dengue vaccine candidate TAK-003 (TDV) is based on a live-attenuated dengue serotype 2 virus, which provides the genetic “backbone” for all 4 dengue serotypes.

 In a November 2019 study, Takeda’s dengue vaccine candidate demonstrated protection against virologically-confirmed dengue, the trial primary endpoint, in children ages 4 to 16 years.
 The vaccine efficacy (VE) was 80.2% in the 12-month period after the 2nd vaccine dose, which was administered 3-months after the 1st dose.